Visiting Seattle to Speak about Structured Data

-This is where we see Google being concerned about structured data on the web and how helpful knowing about it could be.
+This is where we see Google considering structured data on the web and how helpful it could be.

-The DIPRE Algorithm focused on crawling the web to find facts, and Google Maps built that into an approach that could be used to rank places and answer questions about them.
+The DIPRE Algorithm focused on crawling the web to find facts, and Google Maps built that into an approach that could be rank places and answer questions about them.